Mason Mount injury: Chelsea star taken off against Valencia with ankle problem | Goal.com

 Mount taken off for Chelsea after suffering ankle injury against Valencia

-Chelsea midfielder Mason Mount was removed from Tuesday's Champions League match against Valencia after suffering an ankle injury.
+Chelsea midfielder Mason Mount was removed from Tuesday's Champions League match against Valencia after suffering an ankle injury early in the game.

 In the ninth minute Mount went in for a tackle on Valencia midfielder Francis Coquelin and the Frenchman left something extra in the challenge, leaving Mount to hobble away.